FarhadG/javascript-summons/README.md

 JAVASCRIPT SUMMONS
 ==================

-Javascript Summons is a collection of exercises aimed at empowering developers.
+A collection of Javascript exercises aimed at empowering developers.

 This project is in its early stages and will continue to grow with new tests to summon.
 If something is not working or you would like a new feature, please use the issues page.